OctopusDeploy/docs/docs/projects/version-control/config-as-code-reference.md

     - Users
     - User Roles

-Several of the above resources can be put into version control using [Octopus Terraform Provider](https://registry.terraform.io/providers/OctopusDeployLabs/octopusdeploy/latest/docs).
+Currently, there are no plans to include these resources in the config-as-code feature.
+Several of the resources above can be put into version control using the [Octopus Terraform Provider](https://registry.terraform.io/providers/OctopusDeployLabs/octopusdeploy/latest/docs).

 :::hint
 Resources managed by the Octopus Terraform Provider will have their state managed by Terraform.
 Resources managed by the Octopus config-as-code feature will have the state managed by Octopus Deploy.
 The two are not the same and shouldn't be treated as such.